My son had to decide between his summer internship choices. But he was stuck.

 That, in fact, is exactly what I did.
 I took the Boca job and things turned out very nicely.

-Just hours before Number Three Son had tracked me down on the porch, MaryEllen Tribby and I had spent some time with Brian Andreas, an ETR reader and an attendee at the business-building bootcamp I ran last year.
+Just hours before my son had tracked me down on the porch, MaryEllen Tribby and I had spent some time with Brian Andreas, an ETR reader and an attendee at the business-building bootcamp I ran last year.
 In describing his amazing success in business, Brian said, “Everybody thinks that you can go through life making logical decisions based on factual input.
 One logical decision after another.
 But when I think about my career, it is clear that many of the most important directions I took were impulsive or arbitrary.
 Life doesn’t unroll in a straight line.
 It’s more complicated than that.”

 I thought about The Black Swan, the best-selling book that made a similar point.
 Life’s most critical events, the author argued, cannot be predicted.